-Who doesn’t need a good joke every once in a while?
-As you approach more difficult situations, you should create symbols and signs that are just between you and your network.
-These inside jokes will lighten the mood, and remove the stressful intensity of the situation.
+Who doesn’t need a good laugh every once in a while?
+As you approach more difficult situations, you should have some inside jokes that are just between you and your network.
+These will lighten the mood, and remove the stressful intensity of the situation.

-Not only should you rely on your network for some comic relief, but also you should use them as a support system.
+Not only should you rely on your network for some comic relief, but also you should have them as a support system.

-Try to seek help from your network; get insight about how other sales reps deal with similar issues to you.
+Try to seek help from your network and get insight into how other sales reps deal with similar issues to you.
 Don’t be afraid to admit you don’t know something, because chances are your network will have their own questions as well.
 Their advice will hopefully make you feel better.
 And also, building relationships with others will foster better work.

 Whenever you have a spare moment, reach out to someone you haven’t connected with in a while.
 Taking this time to seek advice, bond over common issues, or just to joke around will be helpful.